-As a result of high vaccination rates in general, measles hasn't been widespread in the United States for more than a decade.
-The United States had about 30 cases of measles in 2004 but more than 600 cases in 2014.
-Most of these cases originated outside the country and occurred in people who were unvaccinated or who didn't know whether or not they had been vaccinated.
+As a result of high vaccination rates in general, measles hasn't been widespread in the United States in about two decades.
+Most recent measles cases in the U.S. originated outside the country and occurred in people who were unvaccinated or who didn't know whether or not they had been vaccinated.

 Measles signs and symptoms appear around 10 to 14 days after exposure to the virus.
 Signs and symptoms of measles typically include:

 - Dry cough

 - Runny nose

 - Tiny white spots with bluish-white centers on a red background found inside the mouth on the inner lining of the cheek — also called Koplik's spots